-PDF printers allow you to turn a document into a PDF file instead of printing a hard copy or saving it as other files such as .docx files.
+PDF printers allow you to turn a document into a PDF file instead of printing a hard copy or saving it as other files, such as .docx files.

 PDF files are so mainstream that virtually every computer can open them.
-With PDF printers, you may also be able to create and edit these documents and manage sending and physical printing of the documents.
+With PDF printers, you may also be able to create and edit these documents and manage the sending and physical printing of the documents.

-A PDF printer is a program with the purpose of allowing you to “print” PDF files, taking a document such as a web page or even a word doc and turning it into a PDF.
+A PDF printer is a program with the purpose of allowing you to “print” PDF files, taking a document such as a web page or even a Word doc and turning it into a PDF.
 Many of the PDF printers also take over the management of all PDF docs on your device.

 Windows PDF printers vary in features and may allow you to do things like change the orientation, select the quality, and more.

 Usually, to use your PDF printer, you will go to File and then Print on a document, and the option to save to PDF will be there as an alternative to using a physical printer.